Nava Raipur: Education

+The state government is planning to develop a science city in Nava Raipur.

 Transportation

 Roadways

-Naya Raipur has an entirely planned road network within the city premises, and is having good connectivity with Raipur and the rest of the state, with the help of national and state highways.
+Nava Raipur has an entirely planned road network within the city premises, and is having good connectivity with Raipur and the rest of the state, with the help of national and state highways.
 Some of the major roads are Raipur–Naya Raipur Expressway, or the Atal Path Expressway, which directly connects the city with Raipur railway station, National Highway 30 (NH-30 as a secondary highway to Raipur and National Highway 53 (NH-53), which passes through just north of the city.

 The proposed Durg–Raipur–Arang Expressway will pass through the southern limits of the city, and the under-construction Raipur–Visakhapatnam Expressway will start from Kurud, which is 41 km south of the city, and could be accessed with the help of NH-30.
 Once both the expressways are completed, it will help the city by enhancing connectivity and commute with the state, as well as with the rest of the country.

 Rail

-There are two small railway stations in proximity to the city, and the main and nearest railway station is the Naya Raipur Railway Station or Atal Nagar Railway Station, which is located 11 km north of the city, lying on the Howrah–Nagpur–Mumbai line passing through the northern limits of the city.
-The major railway stations are Raipur Junction railway station, 25 km and Arang Mahanadi railway station located at Arang, 24 km from Naya Raipur, respectively.
+There are two small railway stations in proximity to the city, and the main and nearest railway station is the Nava Raipur Railway Station or Atal Nagar Railway Station, which is located 11 km north of the city, lying on the Howrah–Nagpur–Mumbai line passing through the northern limits of the city.
+The major railway stations are Raipur Junction railway station, 25 km and Arang Mahanadi railway station located at Arang, 24 km from Nava Raipur, respectively.

-To the east of the airport, in the Central Business District, a bypass line has been made to connect the city directly by making a new, major railway station for Naya Raipur.
+To the east of the airport, in the Central Business District, a bypass line has been made to connect the city directly by making a new, major railway station for Nava Raipur.
 It is named as the CBD Railway Station, and is under construction.
 Once completed, it will become the main railway station for the city.

 Bus transport

-Regular bus services are operated by the Nava Raipur Atal Nagar Vikas Pradhikaran, government and private operators from the main bus station of Naya Raipur Bus Station, and along with these services, the Raipur and Naya Raipur Bus Rapid Transit System also connects the city with Raipur.
+Regular bus services are operated by the Nava Raipur Atal Nagar Vikas Pradhikaran, government and private operators from the main bus station of Nava Raipur Bus Station, and along with these services, the Raipur and Naya Raipur Bus Rapid Transit System also connects the city with Raipur.
 The BRTS has currently 9 stops in the city, as part of the first phase of the smart city project, which in the future will be expanded in the coming phases.

 Metro

-A light rail, Metrolite or Lite Metro (as referred in India), has been proposed by the Government of Chhattisgarh, which will start from Naya Raipur to Durg via Raipur and Bhilai.
+A light rail, Metrolite or Lite Metro (as referred in India), has been proposed by the Government of Chhattisgarh, which will start from Nava Raipur to Durg via Raipur and Bhilai.

 Air

 The nearest airport is Swami Vivekananda Airport, the only major airport of Chhattisgarh, lies within the city premises of the city, in its western outskirts, 10 km from the centre.
-The airport is well-connected, having daily direct flights to Mumbai, Delhi, Visakhapatnam, Kolkata, Bangalore, Pune, Chennai, Goa, Lucknow, Indore, Ahmedabad, Bhopal, Bhubaneswar, Hyderabad, Prayagraj, and Jagdalpur, operated by Alliance Air, IndiGo and Vistara airlines.
+The airport is well-connected, having daily direct flights to Mumbai, Delhi, Visakhapatnam, Kolkata, Bangalore, Pune, Chennai, Goa, Lucknow, Indore, Ahmedabad, Bhopal, Bhubaneswar, Nagpur, Hyderabad, Prayagraj, and Jagdalpur, operated by Alliance Air, IndiGo and Vistara airlines.